Reconsider your need to travel to Algeria because of the high threat of terrorist attack.

 - Avoid travel by road throughout Algeria, especially in Tamanrasset and Illizi provinces, due to the presence of armed groups.
 All road travel outside city limits must be cleared in advance by local authorities.
 See

 - Kidnapping, by both criminals and terrorists, is a threat, particularly outside major centres.
 Kidnappings occur frequently in the Kabylie region in north-east Algeria and in the trans-Sahara region in the south.
 See

 - Australia does not have an embassy or consulate in Algeria.
 The

 Canadian Embassy in Algiers, provides consular assistance to Australians in Algeria.
 This service includes the issuance of provisional travel documents.
 The

 Australian Embassy in Paris, France, can also assist Australians in Algeria.

 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) are subject to change.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
 Contact the

-Algerian minors (under 19 years of age), including dual nationals, require the written consent of their father before they are permitted to leave Algerian territory.
+Algerian minors (under 19 years of age), including dual nationals, require the written consent of their father to leave Algeria.